charlijj/CSCI161-project/README.md

 <br />

 <h3>About: </h3>
-<p>A employee managment program where data nodes for each employee is stored in a linked list.
-Employees can be hired to one of 4 levels at the company, premoted or demoted between levels, and terminated from the company.
-Employees can also praticipate in mentorship programs with other employees if the reqierments are met. </p>
+<p>An employee management program where data nodes for each employee are stored in a linked list.
+Employees can be hired to one of 4 levels at the company, promoted or demoted between levels, and terminated from the company.
+Employees can also participate in mentorship programs with other employees if the requirements are met. </p>
 <p>This was my final project submission for CSCI161 at Vancouver Island University</p>

 <br />